Tadukoo/TadukooBibleBukkit/README.md

    * Shows you the Bible verse you last read.
    * Requires permission: TadukooBible.last

-/bible config < setting > [ value ]
-   * Aliases: configuration, settings, set, and options.
-   * Shows or changes a setting in the config.yml.
-   * Requires permission: TadukooBible.config

 Save what Bible verse was last read.

 Changes in books: